almasfathinirbah/RFM-Analysis-of-eCommerce-Behavior-Data-with-Python/README.md

 * Most repeat users buy smartphone electronics products.
 Meanwhile product electronics audio headphones have a very large gap.
 The e-commerce business team can make product bundling between electronics smartphone products and electronics audio headphones to increase profits from product categories that are still low in orders.
 * Most new users buy smartphone electronics products.
 The e-commerce business team can make promo of this product category to attract more new market users.

+## *Recommendation*
+Now that we've identified our customer categories, we can decide how to approach or deal with each customer.

+* Champions : Reward them.
+Can be early adopters of new products.
+Will promote your brand.
+Most likely to send referrals.
+* Loyal Customer : Upsell higher value products.
+Ask for reviews.
+* Potential Loyalist : Offer membership / loyalty program.
+Keep them engaged.
+Offer personalised recommendations.
+* Promising : Offer coupons.
+Bring them back to the platform and keep them engaged.
+Offer personalised recommendations.
+* About to Sleep : Win them back via renewals or newer products, don’t lose them to competition.
+Talk to them if necessary.
+Spend time on highest possible personalisation.
+* Can't Lose Them : Provide helpful resources on the site.
+Send personalised emails.
+* Hibernating : Make subject lines of emails very personalised.
+Revive their interest by a specific discount on a specific product.
+* Lost : Revive interest with reach out campaign.
+Ignore otherwise.